 The scalp microbiome is a community of simple organisms that grow on the skin on top of your head.
 In this habitat, a diverse mix of bacteria must work together, and each do their part to contribute to your scalp health.
 If the delicate balance is thrown off, you can develop unfortunate skin conditions like flaking, itching, and irritation.

 When your gut’s microbiome is thrown off balance, you can suffer from microbial conditions that cause diarrhea and constipation.
-Similarly, when your scalp’s bacteria are out of whack, you can develop rashes, flaking of the scalp, itchy skin, androgenetic alopecia, and more.
+Similarly, when your scalp’s microbiota are out of whack, you can develop rashes, flaking of the scalp, itchy skin, androgenetic alopecia, and more.

-Don’t sweat it, it’s easy to take good care of your scalp microbiome with the right set of products.
+Don’t sweat it, it’s easy to take good care of your scalp and skin microbiome with the right set of products.
 However, sometimes you need a little extra effort to keep your scalp looking and feeling its best.

-Dandruff and the microbiome
+Dandruff and The Microbiome

 Scientific studies have confirmed that dandruff and the scalp microbiome are intimately connected.
-In one 2018 research paper, the authors found that bacterial species such as Malassezia, Propionibacterium acnes, and Staphylococcus epidermidis are the main bacteria associated with dandruff.
+In one 2018 research paper, the authors found that commensal bacterial species such as Malassezia, Propionibacterium acnes, and Staphylococcus epidermidis are the main bacteria associated with dandruff.